go-swagger/go-swagger/README.md

 ### Later

-After the v1 implementation extra transports is on the roadmap
+After the v1 implementation extra transports are on the roadmap

 - Transports:
   - [ ] swagger socket (swagger over tcp sockets)